klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 2. The exsiting functions in caver-js and caver-java can be used.

 ## Implementation
 PRs related to common architecture are linked to the issues below.
+The common architecture is implemented in caver-js v1.5.0 and caver-java v1.5.0.

 - caver-js
     - https://github.com/klaytn/caver-js/issues/249